technokrat/vuexr/README.md

 ### Sizing
 One *millimeter* (*mm*) in real-world matches one *pixel* (*`px`*) in your `<ar-element>`, plain and simple.

+### Calibration Pattern
+Display [this chessboard pattern](./vendor/pattern.png) manually on a different screen, or use the `<ar-chessboard>` component inside your Vue application.
+It will show an embedded image of the chessboard pattern.

 ## Demo
 Clone this repository and run